Michigan Online Gambling, A Step Closer With Sept. 23 Hearing

 Red tape is bound to drag the process

 Michigan is endeavoring to launch iGaming as quickly as possible.
-Initially, the state had aimed the first half of 2021 as the target date.
+Initially, the state had aimed for the first half of 2021 as the target date.

 However, the closures of brick-and-mortar casinos amid the pandemic-led crisis highlighted the significance of having online gambling as a critical revenue option.
-As is believed that the virus flourishes in cool weather, it is being feared that the fall could lead to the second round of shutdowns, and Michigan would be eying an emergency preparedness.
+As is believed that the virus flourishes in cool weather, it is being feared that the fall could lead to the second round of shutdowns, and Michigan would be eying emergency preparedness.

 Still, it is normal for the procedure to take a year, at least between the passage of an online gaming bill and the inauguration of the first gambling site in the state.
-There are plenty of bureaucratic glitches between this duration.
+There are plenty of bureaucratic glitches during this duration.
 In fact, most of that paperwork has to undergo several agencies and committee stages.

 After getting its bill passed in December 2019, Michigan’s early 2021 launch target wouldn’t be that bad.
 However, the state has been eying to push the process up to October instead.